+Owning a home is one of the biggest investments you’ll make, and securing home insurance in Canada is essential for protecting it.
 Whether you buy a new home, condo, or apartment, it’s best to get it insured as soon as possible.
-Home insurance protects your residential property and helps you save excess house repair costs if ever it gets damaged due to natural catastrophes, major accidents, collective disturbances like riots, or any crime like theft or looting.
+Property insurance protects your residential property and helps you save excess house repair costs if it ever gets damaged due to natural catastrophes, major accidents, collective disturbances like riots, or any crime like theft or looting.
+It can also help cover additional living expenses if your home becomes uninhabitable due to a covered incident.

 Types of Home Insurance